World Relief Responds

 We need your urgent help today.

+Earthquake in Turkey.
 War in Ukraine.
-Drought in Kenya.
-Flooding in Malawi and South Sudan.
+Flooding in South Sudan.

 Today, millions around the world are suffering as a result of urgent humanitarian crises.

 Whether it be war, refugee crises or a global pandemic, World Relief is responding, and you can join us.